wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 * Permalinks to set camera position etc
 * Set sun position
 * And pretty rendering bits
+* Ability to turn off heads-up display

 ### Issues

-Once you have initiated 'First Person Controls', you can no longer change the exploded view factor.
+* Once you have initiated 'First Person Controls', you can no longer change the exploded view factor.
+* Components that have been highlighted do not revert to their original color

 ### System Requirements